What Are the Best Internet Alternatives to DSL?

 Cable Internet

-Cable internet is one of the most widely available internet services in the United States.
+Cable internet is another high-speed alternative and one of the most widely available internet services in the United States.
 Similar to DSL, cable internet transmits data over copper coaxial cables – the same cable over which cable TV is distributed.
-If you have access to cable TV, you more than likely have access to cable internet.
+If you have access to cable TV, you probably have access to cable internet.

 Pros of Cable Internet